zelite/getdata/CodeBook.md

 ===

 This dataset records data from the accelerometer and gyroscope of a smartphone attached to volunteers while performing several activities.
-The acitivities include WALKING, WALKING UPSTAIRS, WALKING DOWNSTAIRS, SITTING, STANDING and LAYING.
+The activities include WALKING, WALKING UPSTAIRS, WALKING DOWNSTAIRS, SITTING, STANDING and LAYING.

 You can find more information about the original experiments and original data set here: https://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones